kalisio/krawler/docs/guides/using-krawler.md

 * `error`: returned error object whenever the cron job has erroned
 * `nbFailedTasks`: number of failed tasks for last run for fault-tolerant jobs
 * `nbSuccessfulTasks`: number of successful tasks for last run for fault-tolerant jobs
-* `successRate`: Ratio of successful tasks / failed tasks
+* `successRate`: Ratio of successful tasks / total tasks

 The returned HTTP code is `500` whenever an error has occured in the last run, `200` otherwise.